Enkel-Digital/staff/README.md

-# Pro-Ops
+# EKD Staff mobile app
-Mobile website project for Pro Ops.
+Mobile website project for EKD staff to use.

 ## Project setup